 At a Glance

-- Tasks: Join a dynamic team as an Engineer Surveyor, utilising your mechanical engineering skills.
+- Tasks: Join a dynamic team as an Engineer Surveyor, focusing on mechanical engineering tasks.

-- Company: Be part of a successful nationwide business that values military-trained engineers.
+- Company: A nationwide business that values military-trained engineers and fosters a supportive environment.

 - Qualifications: Must be a military-trained mechanical engineer based near Bristol, Bath, Wells, or Taunton.

-- Other info: Ideal for those looking to transition from military to civilian engineering roles.
+- Other info: This role is perfect for those looking to transition from military to civilian engineering.

 The predicted salary is between 36000 - 60000 £ per year.